Geoconservation

 Geoconservation is the practice of recognising, protecting and managing sites and landscapes which have value for their geology or geomorphology.
-Geoconservation is carried out by a wide range of organisations from local geological societies to government agencies.
+The conservation of these geological sites is through government agencies and local geological societies in areas such as Europe and Africa.
+The designation of these sites is done through an analysis of the site, and the production of proper management infrastructure.
+The principles of geoconservation are to create a means of protection for the sites, and assess their value to the geological community.
 Typically the conservation of geodiversity at a site or within a landscape takes place alongside that of biodiversity.

+In European countries

+The state of geoconservation legislation in 37 countries in Europe was described by specialists in each country and published in Geoheritage in Europe and its conservation in 2012 by ProGEO (The European Association for the Conservation of the Geological Heritage, now, in 2023, the International Association for the Conservation of Geological Heritage).

 In the UK

 In the late 1970s, the former Nature Conservancy Council initiated the Geological Conservation Review (GCR), a comprehensive assessment of the key geological and geomorphological sites within England, Scotland and Wales, a task which was largely completed by 1990.
 Over 3000 sites across Britain were identified and many are now designated as sites of special scientific interest (SSSIs), thus providing them with statutory protection.
 These geological SSSIs are now managed by the respective country nature conservation bodies; Natural England, NatureScot and Natural Resources Wales.
 A similar approach has been taken in Northern Ireland with the Earth Science Conservation Review (ESCR).

-Many thousands of geosites beneath SSSIs across Great Britain are given protection at a level below that afforded by SSSI status.
-Originally referred to as regionally important geological sites, the term 'Local Geological Sites' (or LoGS) is now in use for them in England and 'Local Geodiversity Sites' in Scotland, whilst in Wales, they are referred to as 'Regionally Important Geodiversity Sites' (or RIGS).
+Many thousands of geosites across Great Britain are given protection at a level below that afforded by SSSI status.
+Originally referred to as regionally important geological sites, terms such as 'Local Geological Sites' and County Geology Site are now in use for them in England and 'Local Geodiversity Sites' in Scotland, whilst in Wales, they are referred to as 'Regionally Important Geodiversity Sites' (or RIGS).
 Numerous local groups have been established to protect and conserve these sites, all coming under the 'umbrella organisation', GeoConservationUK.